 About EEPS

-Eltham East Primary School is situated on Wurundjeri Country in the heart of Eltham, which is located 22km from Melbourne.
+Eltham East Primary School is a vibrant and inclusive primary school located on Wurundjeri Country in the heart of Eltham, 22km north-east of Melbourne.

 To ensure all students have a safe, high quality education a staff of over 50 works interdependently towards achieving the school’s vision.
 Staffing includes: Principal class, teachers, and Education Support staff working with our students.
 Our rich curriculum includes differentiated learning in literacy and numeracy.